Sourcing for the City

 Upon registration, a company is added to the iSupplier Database.
 The iSupplier Portal enables suppliers to communicate with the Procurement and Accounts Payable staff.
 It enables suppliers to access purchase orders, submit invoices, view payments, respond to online solicitations, and update their profile.
 View the Supplier Guide.

 The Registration Process

-Once the registration has been approved, registrants will be sent by email a user ID and password to log into the iSupplier Portal and will be required to enter their NIGP Commodity/Service Codes in the iSupplier Portal database.
+Once the registration has been approved, registrants will be sent by email a user ID and password to log into the iSupplier Portal.
 When a bid opportunity arises, a Procurement Analyst will query the database to identify companies that match the commodity or service being sourced.

 To remain actively available for sourcing opportunities it is the business's responsibility to provide accurate and up-to-date profile information as well updates to their commodity/service codes.
 Direct questions to email@example.com or 727-893-7220.